codeincontext/vim-tmux-pane-switcher/README.md

 #### Installation

 Copy the tmux config into your tmux.conf and the vim config into your vimrc.

-If people really like it I might make it into a plugin
+The next step is frustrating but needed.
+Because `ctrl+I` and `Tab` use the same escape code, Vim can't tell them apart.
+I've remapped `ctrl+I` to `ctrl+H` in iTerm and bound Vim to that key instead.

+I can provide instructions if people care.